 Despite having written a doctorate on the Greek philosopher Epicurus, Marx, openly critical of the Prussian authorities, had no hope of securing a place for himself in academia.
 He threw himself into journalism, becoming a vocal contributor to the liberal Rheinische Zeitung.
 Within a few months he’d been made one of its editors and through his defiant and provocative editorials on the political and economic matters of the day moved the paper towards a revolutionary-democratic position.
 The paper was twice closed down by state censors, and Marx himself, identified by the authorities as a standard-bearer of revolutionary tendencies, was finally forced into lifelong exile: first to Paris, then to Brussels, and ultimately London, where he and Jenny would spend the rest of their lives.

-When their circumstances improved in the 1860s, following a series of bequests, the family was finally able to move into a comfortable bourgeois house in Maitland Park.
+When Karl Marx’s, co-author of the Communist Manifesto with Friedrich Engel’s circumstances improved in the 1860s, following a series of bequests, the family was finally able to move into a comfortable bourgeois house in Maitland Park.
 But Marx, the great economist, wasn’t great with money, spending freely on rather unproletarian luxuries such as champagne and claret, Havana cigars, family holidays by the sea in Ramsgate, private education for his daughters, as well as arranging a grand ball in their honour with up to fifty guests.
 He even played the stock exchange.
 ‘Whenever he did get his hands on a fistful of sterling,’ writes Francis Wheen in his biography of Marx, ‘he spent recklessly, with no thought for the morrow’.
 It’s hard to imagine anyone less suited to the stringent demands of Communism in practice, nor indeed anyone who would have railed more vehemently against authority (proletarian or otherwise).
-Certainly, the Karl Marx portrayed in the Simeonstift exhibition was a complex character, fiery, stubborn and intolerant on the one hand, but affectionate, hypersensitive, and surprisingly lovable on the other.
+Certainly, Karl Marx portrayed in the Simeonstift exhibition was a complex character, fiery, stubborn and intolerant on the one hand, but affectionate, hypersensitive, and surprisingly lovable on the other.

 Inside the Karl-Marx-Haus I became witness to the complex nature of Marx’s legacy.
 Chinese dignitaries were lining up to be photographed standing next to the Marx statue in the atrium.
 But when I was spotted taking a photograph of them, a man was sent after me and I was promptly ordered to ‘delete the photos, delete the photos’ (in old thrillers he would have ripped the film from my camera).
 I was closely watched for the remainder of my visit, including, tellingly, when we were all reading with sympathy about Marx’s battles with state censorship.

-As I neared the end of the exhibition, which focused on the German Democratic Republic, the fall of the iron curtain and the evolution of present-day Europe, I once again began to reflect on Marx’s change in status in his native town in the quarter century while I’d been away.
-Was it merely the passage of time which accounted for his new respectability?
-Or had Trier finally given their prodigal son the acknowledgement he deserved, as a pioneering and incisive thinker and writer who inspired groundbreaking work not only in his own field of economics, but also in history, literature, the arts and social sciences?
-Here in Wales he informed the work of Raymond Williams and Gwyn Alf Williams, for example, as well as the Welsh-language poetry of Niclas y Glais, the novels of Gareth Miles and William Owen Roberts, and the early literary criticism of Dafydd Elis Thomas.
+As I neared the end of the exhibition, which focused on the German Democratic Republic, the fall of the iron curtain and the evolution of present-day Europe, I once again began to reflect on Marx’s change in status in his native town in the quarter-century while I’d been away.
+Was it merely the passage of time that accounted for his new respectability?
+Or had Trier finally given their prodigal son the acknowledgement he deserved, as a pioneering and incisive thinker and writer who inspired groundbreaking work not only in his own field of economics but also in history, literature, the arts and social sciences?
+Here in Wales, he informed the work of Raymond Williams and Gwyn Alf Williams, for example, as well as the Welsh-language poetry of Niclas y Glais, the novels of Gareth Miles and William Owen Roberts, and the early literary criticism of Dafydd Elis Thomas.

-In the brutal late capitalist society we live in, there is no doubt to my mind that Marx’s analysis of capitalism is as relevant as ever.
-When hundreds of people in my own home town of Caernarfon are in need of food banks and free meals in order to survive, and unable to afford even the most basic of necessities, such as washing powder or sanitary products, it comes perhaps as no surprise that Das Kapital, in all its many translations, is enjoying a new resurgence in popularity, two hundred plus years after the birth of its brilliant, wayward and impassioned author.
+In the brutal late capitalist society we live in, there is no doubt to my mind that Friedrich Engels and Karl Marx’s analysis of capitalism is as relevant as ever.
+When hundreds of people in my own home town of Caernarfon require food banks and free meals to survive, and unable to afford even the most basic of necessities, such as washing powder or sanitary products, it comes perhaps as no surprise that Das Kapital, in all its many translations, is enjoying a new resurgence in popularity, two hundred plus years after the birth of its brilliant, wayward and impassioned author.